AriFordsham/GHCWiki/testing-patches.md

 - **`--dph`**: set `BUILD_DPH=YES`.
 - **`--quiet`**: show less output.
 By default all shell commands are shown so you can copy/paste and rerun them on failures.
 - **`--help`**: show help.
+- **`--legacy`**: use the legacy 'make' system, rather than Hadrian, to build GHC.
+See "Make mode (`--legacy`) configuration" below.

+### Make mode (`--legacy`) configuration

+`validate` usually starts by `make maintainer-clean` to make sure that everything builds from scratch.
+Furthermore, it ignores the build settings you have put in `mk/build.mk`, and instead uses those in `mk/flavours/validate.mk`.

+You may want to validate a different configuration, e.g. with `GhcLibWays = p`.
+To do that, create a new file `mk/validate.mk` and put those settings in there.
+Settings in `mk/validate.mk` override those from `mk/flavours/validate.mk` (which in turn override those from `mk/config.mk`).

+After you run `validate --legacy` your tree will continue to use the same settings.
+The way to get back to using your own `build.mk` is to run `make distclean`.
+Less brutally, simply remove the file `mk/are-validating.mk`.
 ### Validate has failing tests without any local patches; what do I do?